 Bisphenol A is a building-block chemical used to make polycarbonate plastic as well as epoxy resins used as can linings.
 It is also found in some dental materials.

-Formaldehyde is a colorless gas at room temperature.
-It is widely used in many consumer products, including building materials, pressed wood, cosmetics, shoe-care products, and textiles.
+Formaldehyde is widely used in many consumer products, including building materials, pressed wood, cosmetics, shoe-care products, and textiles.
 It is also used as a disinfectant and as a preservative, including in mortuaries and medical labs.
+It has been identified as a cause of leukemia and nose and throat cancer, and linked to asthma and skin irritations.

 Mercury, arsenic, and lead are found naturally in the earth, but just because they’re natural chemical elements doesn’t mean they’re harmless.
 They are heavy metals with a long history of industrial and personal use—and just as long of a history of harming human health.